jchai002/choir-justice-supplies/us/en/virtual-receptionist-greeting-options.markdown

 ## How long can my Text-to-speech greeting be?

-You can have up to 400 characters of text.
+You can have up to 150 words in your greeting.

 ## What types of audio files can I upload?